Top 10 best used electric cars 2022

 The ZS EV is among the cheapest electric cars to buy new, but instead of being a dinky little city car, it's a practical family SUV.
 Three years since launch, examples can be found secondhand from around the £20,000 mark.
 Driving excitement isn't high on the agenda and there are some obvious low-cost materials, but if you’re after a straightforward zero-emissions family car, then the MG is hard to beat.
 A range of 163 miles from the modest 44.5kWh battery should prove fine for most daily use and luggage space is good, too.
 Read our full review of the MG ZS here.

-Unveiled in 2010, the Leaf was for many years the best-selling electric car in the UK and Europe, so used examples are plentiful.
-Performance is adequate – 0-62mph takes 11.5 seconds – and two battery options were offered.
-The 24kWh version manages 124 miles, while the larger 30kWh model is good for 155 miles.
-As of early 2022, prices range from around £7,000 for an early example with the smaller battery, rising to around the £14,000 mark for a newer one with the larger battery.
-Read our guide to buying a used Leaf here.
+Unveiled in 2017, the second-generation Nissan Leaf followed on from the best-selling electric car in the UK and Europe, and used examples are plentiful.
+Performance is much better than the previous generation – 0-62mph takes less than eight seconds – and two battery options are offered.
+Even the 40kWh version manages more range than its predecessor, at 169 miles, while the larger 62kWh e+ model is good for 239 miles.
+As of mid-2022, prices range from around £18,000 for an early example with the smaller battery, rising to around the £28,000 mark for a newer one with the larger battery.
+Read our full review of the Nissan Leaf here..

 Tesla Model S (2014-present)

 The fastest and probably most famous car on this list, the Tesla Model S was the first mainstream effort from the disruptive US manufacturer.
 An electric answer to the BMW 5 Series and Mercedes E-Class, the Model S was so far ahead of its time that other manufacturers are only just getting round to offering credible rivals.